-This year I’ve decided that neither the absence of direct flights from Moscow to Dhaka, nor the small number of reviews from travelers would be a significant obstacle for me.
-Also it was great that I found a good travel company from Dhaka – Nijhoom Tours, who had an excellent website and were attentive to my numerous questions and replied very quickly and professionally.
+This year I’ve decided that neither the absence of direct flights from Moscow to Dhaka nor the small number of reviews from travelers would be a significant obstacle for me.
+Also, it was great that I found a good travel company from Dhaka – Nijhoom Tours, which had an excellent website and were attentive to my numerous questions and replied very quickly and professionally.

 It was a well-organized and informative trip.
 Bangladesh is not an easy country for traveling independently but with the help of the local travel agency, it becomes a really attractive and easy trip.

 Capital City Dhaka